Top 10 highest paid professional cyclists in 2026

 What is the minimum wage of a professional cyclist?

-WorldTour riders now earn a minimum of €42,000 a year, enough for newcomers to cover basic expenses.
+WorldTour riders earned a minimum of €42,000 a year in 2025, enough for newcomers to cover basic expenses.

 Sources: Gazzetta dello Sport, Velo, Grand Fondo Guide, Statista, Calcio e Finanza, Total Velo, Het Laatste Nieuws, cyclistshub